 Hull 2017 welcome BBC Radio 2 concert as part of LGBT50 celebrations

-A pop concert from Hull City Hall will be broadcast live on BBC Radio 2 as part of Hull UK City of Culture’s LGBT50 celebrations in July, it was announced today.
+A pop concert will be broadcast live from Hull on BBC Radio 2 as part of Hull UK City of Culture’s LGBT50 celebrations in July, it was announced today.

 The gig, which will take place on Saturday 29 July and feature major pop artists performing classic hits from across the decades, will close a week-long series of events marking 50 years since the start of the decriminalisation of homosexuality in the UK.

 Pride in Hull will get things started in exuberant style, hosting the first ever UK Pride on Saturday 22 July.
-This will be the first time all of the UK's 70 Pride festivals have come together to plan a single national event highlighting the issues affecting the LGBT+ community – and have a big party.
+This will be the first time all of the UK's 70 Pride festivals have come together to plan a single national event highlighting the issues affecting the LGBT+ community.
 The unanimous decision to pick Hull as a host city for UK Pride was taken at the last year’s UK Pride Organisers' Conference.

 The event will see a new route for the annual parade, which will finish in Queens Gardens and feature a celebration of 50 years of LGBT+ icons led by iconoclastic queer collective Duckie and made with the help of the LGBT community.
 It will be topped off with a headline performance by the legendary Marc Almond.

-The festivities will culminate on Saturday 29 July with a very special Duckie Summer Tea Party in Queen Victoria Square, before the BBC concert at City Hall.
-The tea party features Into The Light, a specially commissioned Yorkshire Dance production by choreographer Gary Clarke.
+The festivities will culminate on Saturday 29 July with something very special A Duckie Summer Tea Party in Queen Victoria Square, featuring surprise performances, dancing, tea, cakes and more before the BBC concert at City Hall.
+The tea party features a specially commissioned Yorkshire Dance production by choreographer Gary Clarke.
 The performance will feature a 50-strong cast of non-professional performers from Hull and the East Riding’s LGBT+ community and its friends alongside professional dancers.
-If you’re interested in taking part, email kirstyredhead@yorkshiredance.com.
+If you’re interested in taking part, join Yorkshire Dance’s Into the Light workshops to become part of the project by email kirstyredhead@yorkshiredance.com.

 The LGBT+ community in Hull is also being invited to send in photographs for an exhibition which celebrates the theme for 2017, Through the Decades.
 The exhibition, A Moment in Time will look at life before the decriminalisation of homosexuality in 1967 and highlight what has changed in the 50 years since.
 Email your photographs to amomentintime@prideinhull.co.uk or fill in the form at http://prideinhull.co.uk/pih/a-moment-in-time-lgbt-photograph-exhibition.